delphidabbler/vilib/Docs/UserGuide.md

 * _AddStringTableByCode_ - adds a new string table with a key calculated from a given record containing the language ID and character set.
 * _DeleteStringTable_ - deletes the string table at a given index in the table list.

-String names within a specified string table can be modified using the following methods.
+String items within a specified string table can be modified using the following methods.
 All the methods take a parameter that specifies the index of the string table to be operated on:

 * _SetString_ - sets the value of the string at a given index in the string table to a new value.
 * _SetStringByName_ - sets the value of a string with a given name to a new value.
 * _AddString_ - adds a new string with a specified name and value to a string table.
-* _SetOrAddString_ - if a string with a given name is not in the string table then its value is updated, otherwise the string name & value are added to the table.
+* _SetOrAddString_ - if a string with a given name is in the string table then its value is updated, otherwise the string name & value are added to the table.
 * _DeleteString_ - deletes the string at a given index in the string table.
 * _DeleteStringByName_ - deletes the string with a given name from the string table.